chernolab/Mining5ss_SM/code_standalone/README.md

 The **include** folder contains include files where parameters and auxiliary functions are declared.

 * **parameters.h**: many input/output and running parameters are declared (e.g. input-output files and directories, regularization gamma values, output saving rates, and convergence criteria for error values and parameter changes).
+For instance, fhe frequency at which parameters and probabilities are saved to disk can be specified at line 26 of **parameters.h** (SavingDataSteps).
+The frequency at which sequences and energies are saved to disk can be specified at line 27 of **parameters.h** (SaveSequencesRate).
+See **parameters.h** for further details.

 * **include/dirtools.h** (should not be modified): Functionality to check for directories used for output, and creates them should they not exist.